IPorth/TMLflow/README.md

 `picard CreateSequenceDictionary R=path/to/reference.fasta O=path/to/reference.dict`

 #### Target bed
-Bed file requires the columns: chr, start, end, amplicon name, gene name in this order.
+Bed file requires the columns: chr, start, end, amplicon name, gene name in this particular order.
-Make sure that your target region coordinates are based on the reference used to analyze the data.
+Make sure that your target region coordinates are based on the reference use to analyze the data.
 If not, use liftOver to convert the regions to the right reference (https://genome.ucsc.edu/cgi-bin/hgLiftOver).

 #### Config file and samples.tsv
 Fill in your data information into the samples.tsv.